Store Hours

 Should I use peat moss starters or coir starters?

 It's time to start thinking of spring.
-We're here to help you prepare for fragrant breezes, sprouts poking up, and warmer temperatures.
-Planting seeds indoors near a sunny window means you'll be ready to transplant spring annuals and young veggie plants when the ground thaws and the frosts are through.
-You might even want to directly sow organic seeds into the earth.
+Sweep the gazebo and clean out the shed to prepare for warmer temperatures, fragrant breezes, and sprouts poking up out of the ground.
+Planting seeds indoors with grow lights means you'll be ready to transplant spring flowers and young veggie plants when the frosts are through and the ground thaws.
+You might even want to sow seeds directly into the earth.
+What better way to start than by exploring your favorite local plant nursery?

 Plant Hardiness Zones Explained

 For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-You'll have good results with plants that have your zone number or less.
-In other words, a Zone 9 garden can support plants listed as Zones 1–9.
-You can plant seeds indoors roughly a month before you can plant them outside, or direct sow.
-Read your seed packet for details.
-If you start them later than recommended, it's not ideal, but it should even out as time passes.
+The plants that'll thrive in your area are in your zone — plus all the zones numbered less than that.
+In other words, a Zone 6 garden can support plants listed as Zones 1–6.
+You can plant seeds indoors roughly a month before you can plant them outside, known as direct sow.
+Be sure to read your seed packet for details.
+If you start seeds later than recommended, it's not ideal, but it will even out as time passes.

 Gardening in Your Growing Zone

-Growing season begins early and ends late in this part of the country.
-The climate and weather make it easy to get and keep a beautiful garden going.
-A wide variety of flowers, veggies, and plants thrive in Florida and southern Georgia.
-You can even grow citrus trees for fresh fruit when you plant somewhere with good soil drainage.
-You'll have excellent results with peppers of all colors and heat levels, including bell peppers, jalapeños, and more.
-Cucumbers, zucchini, squash, and pumpkins, which are direct sow only, will flourish.
-Tomato plants will yield thriving fruit and leaves, as they're tropical in origin and love the heat.
+The weather and climate make it easy to get and keep a beautiful garden.
+A wide variety of veggies, flowers, and plants thrive in Florida and southern Georgia.
+If you've got good soil drainage, you can even grow citrus trees.
+You'll have excellent results with peppers of all colors and heat levels, including jalapeños, bell peppers, and more.
+Zucchini, cucumbers, squash, and pumpkins, which are direct sow only, will flourish.
+Tomato plants will yield thriving leaves and fruit, as they're tropical in origin and love the heat.

 Plant Seeds Outside With Direct Sow

-Prepare to deal with whatever hand nature deals you: You could have no germinating seeds.
+Prepare to deal with whatever hand nature deals you: You may have no germinating seeds.
 A critter may munch the tender seedlings for a snack.
 All the seeds you plant in each hole may sprout, so you'll need to spread them out later or choose the most robust sprouts to survive in a process called thinning.
-Flooding rains might disturb the ground and wash away the seeds.
+Heavy rain might wash away the seeds.
 But if you're lucky, you'll get strong sprouts that are ready to grow all spring.

 Start Seeds Indoors